 Also an STI, this one is caused by bacteria.

-You may experience a thick, yellowy discharge with a fishy odor, as well as pain or burning when you pee and poop.
+You may experience a frothy, green/yellowy discharge with a fishy odor, as well as pain or burning when you pee and poop.

 You might also notice that your periods are heavier or that you are spotting between periods.